immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 ## Introduction: The Challenge of Real-Time Ad Serving at Scale

 Full disclosure: I've never built an ads platform before.
-But as someone who's spent years working with distributed systems, this problem immediately caught my attention.
-It's a fascinating puzzle that combines everything I find interesting about large-scale systems - real-time processing, distributed coordination, strict latency requirements, and financial accuracy at scale.
+But I've spent years working on distributed systems and mathematical optimization problems - from cost optimization in large-scale infrastructure to performance tuning under strict latency constraints.
+This design exercise is my way of keeping the brain engaged with complex systems thinking.
+Think of it as a more interesting alternative to sudoku, except instead of filling in numbers, I'm optimizing auction latencies and cache hit rates.

-What drew me to explore this problem is the complexity underneath what seems simple.
+What makes this problem particularly compelling is the combination of technical complexity and clear economic traceability.
+Unlike many distributed systems where cost optimization happens in abstract infrastructure units, ad platforms offer direct financial transparency - every click has a measurable value, every millisecond of latency has quantifiable revenue impact, and you can trace the complete economic chain from CAPEX (infrastructure costs) through OPEX (operational overhead) to revenue per impression.
 A user opens an app, sees a relevant ad in under 100ms, clicks it, and the advertiser gets billed.
 Straightforward, right?
-But when you start thinking about the mechanics - coordinating auctions across dozens of bidding partners, running ML predictions in real-time, maintaining budget consistency across regions, handling 1M+ queries per second - it becomes clear this is anything but simple.
+But decompose the mechanics - coordinating real-time auctions across dozens of bidding partners, running ML predictions in <40ms, maintaining budget consistency across regions, handling 1M+ queries per second - and it becomes a fascinating exercise in multi-dimensional optimization with hard constraints and measurable outcomes.

 Here's the scale I'm designing for in this thought experiment: